Medically reviewed by Drugs.com. Last updated on Aug 31, 2022.

 - Sacral nerve stimulation sends electrical signals to your sacral nerve through a small device implanted under your skin.
 Your sacral nerve controls your bladder, sphincter, and pelvic floor muscles.

-- Surgery may be done if all other treatments cannot help you control your bladder.
+- Surgery may be done if all other treatments do not help you control your bladder.

 - Your urine is pink, or you notice blood in your urine.